 The handle is contoured to the edge of the blade with a full tang.
-The blade is 90mm and handle is plumwood.
+The blade is 90mm and two different wood handle types are plumwood and icewood (the blade on this knife is shaped slightly curved at the end, different from the plumwood).

 With sharpening, you only need 2-3 passes on a stone, not the usual 10 or more on a cheaper knife.